dsmith94/sky/Readme.md

 You can learn everything Sky can do in about 14 terse commands.
 Learning the basic 5 gives you enough power to write a simple game.

 ### Basic Commands
-* p$(text) - Print text to the screen
+* msg(text) - Print text to the screen
-* b$(label, function) - Display a button.
+* btn(label, function) - Display a button.
 These are shown in the order you call them.
 * talk(character) - Initiate a conversation with a game character.
 Sky is designed to make in-game characters easy to code.
 * done(text) - Use this special button to end conversations with a character.
 * go(location) - Changes the player location.
 The next node will be loaded and displayed.

 ### Advanced Commands
 * p1$(text) - Print text to the screen, but only one time
-* b1$(label, function) - Display a button, but only one time.
+* once(label, function) - Display a button, but only one time.
 These are shown in the order you call them.
 * setState(character, state) - Changes a character state.
 States allow you to state moods and conditions for your characters.
 * c$ - Character handle.
 You can perform direct operations on a character if you need to.
 * g$ - Game handle.
 You can perform direct operations on the current running game if you need to.